 This blog was updated November 13th, 2019.

-It’s been almost 2 years since IBM announced the first POWER9 servers.
 While most of us use our POWER9 servers to run IBM i, AIX, and Linux, they are also the heart of the fastest supercomputers in the world.
 The POWER9 AC922 is the processor-based accelerated computing server that gives Summit and Sierra their strength and speed.
 This is the same chip that sits underneath our IBM i operating system.
 The complete POWER9 family is available to us in either the Scale-out or Enterprise servers.
 Since the initial POWER9 server rollout, IBM continues to bring new I/O adapters, memory, NVMe, and SSDs to the platform.